 Mindset of software as limits to end users and management.
 Use software expiration dates (use feature flags to force it if you want).
 I have asked for this many times before in other places and in summary the idea is the same as any physical product.
-Wood rots, iron rusts, software degrades (https://en.wikipedia.org/wiki/Software_rot#Active_rot) so much faster when you think about dependencies (which all new software has) so we stamp a guarantee of some time limit on each release and after that it is written off and we build new or charge/expect to mark it as obsolete.
+Wood rots, iron rusts, software degrades (https://en.wikipedia.org/wiki/Software_rot#Active_rot) so much faster when you think about dependencies (which all new software has) so we stamp a guarantee of some time limit on each release and after that it is written off and we build new or charge for extended support and mark it as obsolete.

 This mindset gets people to think and plan in an informed and proactive way that they can no longer out infinite sand castle of software will remain there for you to build on.
 Long Term Support or LTS in Open Source projects like nodejs/.net core are what I am thinking of here.